UniversityOfCambridgeDIAL/IntroToML/Assignment/README.md

 ### When and how are you expected to submit

-Please see your overall module coursework instructions for this information.
+* Please see your overall module coursework instructions for this information.
+* Due Date: 1 Dec 2017 at 16:00
-Please send the PDF _and_ the .ipynb file to the email address provided in these instructions.
+* Please send the PDF _and_ the .ipynb file to the email address provided in your coursework instructions.

 ### How you will be assessed